 Unlike ten years ago when the mantra reduce, reuse, recycle, reclaim was in vogue and hailed by people, especially those in developed countries, who wanted to do their part to stem climate change, the de rigueur standard is now carbon offsetting.

 Specifically for tourism, carbon offsetting presents an opportunity for people to counterbalance their greenhouse gas emissions by investing in certain forestry, renewable energy, or development projects since their travels require a car rental, airplane flight, train trip, or hotel stay.

 But does carbon offsetting really work to reduce energy dependency or to create local jobs?
 The answer largely depends on what type of projects one supports.

 Carbon offsetting has become a big business, especially in the United States and the United Kingdom.
 There are many for-profit companies who are willing to capitalize on a consumer’s sense of environmental responsibility.
 Given that background, there is controversy surrounding the actual benefit these projects provide since some forestry projects, for example, are not sustainable given that trees eventually die and decompose, thereby releasing their carbon.
 That is why in 2003 the independent Clean Development Mechanism (CDM) Gold Standard was developed as:

 “The world’s only independent authority for creating high-quality emission reduction projects…It was designed to ensure that carbon credits are not only real and verifiable but that they make measurable contributions to sustainable development worldwide…(and) benefit local communities.”

-If before your next vacation you are interested in investing in verified and reliable carbon offsetting projects, you may want to look up a CDM Gold Standard organization, such as Climate Care in the United States, use the carbon calculator and purchase offsets knowing that these projects do help reduce energy dependency and create local jobs.
+Before your next vacation, if you are interested in investing in verified and reliable carbon offsetting projects, you may want to look up a CDM Gold Standard organization, such as Climate Care in the United States, use the carbon calculator and purchase offsets knowing that these projects do help reduce energy dependency and create local jobs.